leabittm/starter-hugo-academic_2/content/publication/det_form/index.md

 ---
-title: "On a determinant formula for some real regular representations "
+title: "On a determinant formula for some real regular representations"
 authors:
 - admin